NuSTAR observation of the Vela pulsar and its nebula: Introduction

-Owing to its young age ($\approx 11$ kyrs) and relatively high spin-down power ($\dot{E}=7\times10^{36}$ erg s$^{-1}$), the pulsar inflates a bubble filled with a pulsar wind within the Vela SNR interior \citep{1998AJ....116.1886B,2003MNRAS.343..116D}.
+Owing to its young age\footnote{ The age of 11 kyr is based on the standard assumption of a braking index of 3.
+The actual Vela pulsar age may be somewhat larger (see, e.g., \citealt{2017MNRAS.466..147E}}. ($\approx 11$ kyrs) and relatively high spin-down power ($\dot{E}=7\times10^{36}$ erg s$^{-1}$), the pulsar inflates a bubble filled with energetic particles within the Vela supernova remnant (SNR) interior \citep{1998AJ....116.1886B,2003MNRAS.343..116D}.
 The compact axisymmetric PWN exhibits a complex fine structure (both spatial and spectral) resolved in the Chandra X-ray Observatory (CXO) images \citep{2001ApJ...554L.189P,2001ApJ...556..380H,2003ApJ...591.1157P,2013ApJ...763...72D}.
 The PWN spectral maps, obtained from CXO data in the 0.5-8 keV range, show one of the hardest X-ray spectra among all known PWNe \citep{2017JPhCS.932a2050K}.
-On larger scales the PWN is asymmetric, extending much further away from the pulsar in the SW direction compared to the north-eastern (NE) side.
+Studying the spectral changes with distance from the pulsar constrains particle transport mechanisms and the evolution of the particle SED due to radiative cooling (see, e.g., \citealt{2016MNRAS.460.4135P}).
+Previous observations in hard X-rays lacked the angular resolution provided by NuSTAR \citep{2011ApJ...743L..18M}, making it difficult to isolate the PWN's contribution from the pulsar and to accurately subtract the local background.
+The recent IXPE measurements found a very high degree of polarization (up to 60\%) for the compact PWN, suggesting the electrons in the PWN are accelerated with little or no turbulence in a highly uniform toroidal magnetic field \citep{2022Natur.612..658X}.